fsalomon/ring2sip/README.md

 - **No PCMU**: My implementation only supports Opus codec since that's what my Ring Video Doorbell 4 uses.
 Some (older?)
 Ring Doorbells seem to use PCMU.
 If you want support for that, please DIY.
 - **No NAT**: This tool must be running on the same private network (or the same machine) as your PBX.
 VPN works.
 If you need NAT support, please DIY.
 - **No Cloud PBX**: See "No NAT"
-- **No Security**: Server INVITES are not authenticated.
+- **No Security**: Server `INVITE`s are not authenticated.
 Do not expose this tool to the internet or you will get ghost calls or worse.
 You have been warned!
-- **No Session Timer**: Most PBX use 30 mins, that should be enough for a doorbell :-)
+- **No Session Timer**: `Session-Expires` headers are ignored.
+Re-`INVITE` is not implemented.
+Most PBX use 30 mins, that should be enough for a doorbell :-)

 ---